qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/attribute_table.rst

 Now you can associate an airport with an airline (or an airline with an airport) using :guilabel:`Add child feature` or :guilabel:`Link existing child feature` in the subforms.
-Automatically a record will be inserted in the ``airports_airlines`` table.
+A record will automatically be inserted in the ``airports_airlines`` table.

 .. _figure_relationship_working: